-|Prevalence and Predictors of Left Ventricle Regional Wall Motion Abnormality (RWMA) Six Weeks After Primary Percutaneous Intervention (PPCI) in Patients with First Acute Anterior Myocardial Infarction (MI)|
+|Prevalence and Predictors of Left Ventricle Regional Wall Motion Abnormality 6 Weeks After Primary Percutaneous Intervention in Patients With First Acute Anterior Myocardial Infarction|

-|Mehrnoush Toufan Tabrizi1, Sakine Hadi1, Ahmad Separham1, Mohammadreza Hoseinalizade1, Marzie Sadeghi1|
+|Sakine Hadi1, Mehrnoush Toufan Tabrizi1, Ahmad Separham1, Mohammadreza Hoseinalizade1, Marzie Sadeghi1, Raziye Parizad1|

-|1Department Of Cardiology, Shahid Madani Hospital, Tabriz University of Medical Sciences, Tabriz, Iran|
+|1Department of Cardiology, Shahid Madani Hospital, Tabriz University of Medical Sciences, Tabriz, Iran|

 Viewed : 1171 times

 Downloaded : 524 times.

-Materials and Methods: Of the 110 patients initially selected for the study 107 (85 men and 22 women , mean age 58.21±11.64 years) with first anterior MI treated with primary PCI were evaluated.
-Transthoracic echocardiographic examination was performed at admission time and after at least 6weeks..The RWMA was assessed and WMSI was calculated by dividing sum of the wall motion score over the number of visualized segments.
+Materials and Methods: Totally, 107 patients (85 males and 22 females with a mean age of 58.21±11.64 years) with frst anterior MI treated with PPCI were evaluated, and transthoracic echocardiographic examination was performed at the admission time and after at least 6 weeks.
+The RWMA was assessed and wall motion score index (WMSI) was calculated by dividing the sum of the wall motion score over the number of visualized segments.

-Results: Ninety-one patients (85%) had a positive RWMA.
-The mean time of the symptom-onset to balloon and door to balloon were 307.27±275.26 and 68.96±81.97 minutes, respectively.It was revealed no statistically significant association between symptom-onset to balloon time and door to balloon time compared with WMSI value (p=0.29, r:0.105) (p=0.53, r:-0.062) For post-PPCI TIMI flow grades, the patients with a grade II and III TIMI ﬂow had a mean WMSI value of 1.90±0.39 and 1.65±0.31, respectively, that was signifcantly higher in patients with a grade II TIMI flow (p=0.002).
-During follow-up echocardiography, 84 (79.2%) patients had a positive RWMA.
-Follow-up positive RWMA was signifcantly lower (7.4%) in patients suffered from stable angina (p=0.01).
-Statistically noticeable improvements in the level of WMSI and E/E’ ratio during the follow up period of echocardiography were reported..Also there was significant relation between pre and post-PCI LVESV and WMSI compared with post-PCI RWMA (p=0.03, p<0.0001), (p=0.007, p<0.0001)However, no statistically significant differences were observed in the demographic data and MI risk factors considering the incidence of RWMA and the mean value of WMSI.
+Results: The results revealed no statistically signifcant association between the symptom-onset-balloon time and door-balloon time compared with the WMSI value (P=0.29, r=0.105 & P=0.53, r=-0.062).
+Regarding post-PPCI thrombolysis in MI (TIMI) ﬂow grades, patients with a grade II and III TIMI ﬂow had a mean WMSI value of 1.90±0.39 and 1.65±0.31, respectively, that was signifcantly higher in patients with a grade II TIMI ﬂow (P=0.002).
+During the follow-up echocardiography, 84 (79.2%) patients had a positive RWMA and the follow-up positive RWMA was signifcantly lower (7.4%) in patients with stable angina (P=0.01).
+Statistically noticeable improvements were reported in the level of WMSI and E/E’ ratio during the follow-up period of echocardiography.
+In addition, there was a signifcant relationship between pre- and post-PCI left ventricular end-systolic volume (LVESV) and WMSI compared with post-PCI RWMA (P=0.03, P<0.0001; P=0.007, P<0.0001).
+However, no statistically signifcant differences were observed in demographic data and MI risk factors considering the incidence of RWMA and the mean value of WMSI.

 Cite By, Google Scholar